 Most patients who seek this kind of treatment are women, but men are increasingly seeking these treatments too, adding even more demand for medical aesthetics procedures.

-Part Two Average Salary for an Aesthetic Nurse
+Part Three Average Salary for an Aesthetic Nurse

 As is true in most other patient care professions, cosmetic nurses with higher levels of experience in their field receive the highest levels of compensation.
 Pay is often boosted by additional benefits including paid vacation and sick leave, health, dental, and vision insurance policies, prescription coverage, reimbursement for educational expenses and more.

-Part Three How To Become an Aesthetic Nurse
+Part Four How To Become an Aesthetic Nurse

 If you want to become an aesthetic nurse, you’ll need to complete the following steps.

 Becoming an aesthetic/cosmetic nurse begins with a registered nurse degree, which you can earn through either a two-year associate’s degree in nursing (ADN) or a four-year bachelor of science in nursing (BSN) degree.

 Some nurses decide to go beyond the BSN and earn their master of science in nursing in keeping with the national push for advanced practice nurses.

 Once you've earned your RN degree from an accredited nursing program, you'll then need to pass the NCLEX-RN exam to become licensed by one or more states.